September 24, 2020

 It is an important distinction to note that while a landlord is prohibited from preventing a tenant from having a pet, they are not prevented from choosing not to rent to someone who has a pet.
 For example, if a prospective tenant owns a cat, a landlord who is allergic to cats is free to choose not to rent to that person.
 They cannot include in the lease that the tenant can never own a cat in the unit however if the tenant gets a cat, the landlord could have the tenant evicted on the grounds that they are seriously allergic.

 There is also an exception relating to pets and condominiums.
 If a tenant is renting a unit that is a condominium and the condo corporation’s rules state that pets are not permitted then the tenant must follow the condo’s rules and are not permitted to have a pet in their unit.

 The rules and regulations which set out what landlord and tenants can and can not do are extensive and often misunderstood.
 As with any legal matters, the best path forward will depend on the specific situation and the specific landlords and tenants.
-If you have any questions or concerns with a residential renting situation, or if you are involved in a landlord and tenant dispute, please contact Ryder-Burbidge Hurley Foster at 613-546-2147 or email [email protected] for assistance with your specific issue.
+If you have any questions or concerns with a residential renting situation, or if you are involved in a landlord and tenant dispute, please call Ryder-Burbidge Hurley Foster at 613-546-2147 or contact us for assistance with your specific issue.